States with Sales-Tax Exemptions on Precious Metals and Bullion

 sales-tax-exemptions.jpg

-While it may seem against Minnesota’s best interest to collect less in revenues from businesses selling bullion, studies done in other states show that the sales tax revenues from other sources are increased by these kinds of exemptions.
+While it may seem against any state’s best interest to collect less in revenues from businesses selling bullion, studies show that the sales tax revenues from other sources are increased by these kinds of exemptions.
 Because some states do not charge sales tax, buyers from other states will purchase bullion or collectible coins in those states rather than pay taxes in their own state.
-This is terrible for local coin dealers in states that border states with exemptions, as was previously the case with Minnesota.
+This is terrible for local coin dealers in states that border states with exemptions.
 The competitive disadvantage for them translates into fewer sales, fewer employees, and less money in payroll and income taxes collected.

 States with no sales or use tax on coin and bullion are also able to attract national coin shows conventions.
 These conventions bring with them increased tax revenue in the form of spending on hotels, restaurants, gas, and transportation.
 People who come for coin shows and coin conventions visit other tourist attractions and businesses as well, and increased sales tax revenues result.
 In fact, many coin dealers also sell antiques and other collectibles that are not exempt from sales tax, so the state benefits in that way as well.